grame-cncm/faustwebsite/_posts/2017-09-15-backend-benchmarks.markdown

 #### WebAssembly module optimization with Binaryen ####

 Binaryen is a [compiler and toolchain infrastructure library for WebAssembly](https://github.com/WebAssembly/binaryen), written in C++.
-We tested the **wasm-opt** tool at **-O3** level on Faust generated wasm modules to estimate what speedup we can expect.
+We tested the **wasm-opt** tool at **-O3** level on Faust generated wasm modules to estimate which speedup we can expect.
 The following diagram shows limited gains, with no more than 5% in some of the tested cases:

 ![](/images/Binaryen_optimization.png){: .center-image }